Avira review: what sets this malware solution apart?

 One place where Avira doesn’t quite hit the mark is its exclusive focus on virus detection.
-Its

-  modules and features all help solve different instances of the same problem.
-However, it doesn’t

-  have features for evaluating disk space or detecting performance issues with your Mac.
+Its modules and features all help solve different instances of the same problem.
+However, it doesn’t have features for evaluating disk space or detecting performance issues with your Mac.

-  Frankly, with so much digital activity going on on our computers, the definition of a “virus” is a

-  bit too narrow.
-More realistically, you’d want to clean your Mac from all sorts of“unneeded” items

-  which includes junk, dubious software, browser junk, not just viruses.
-In this case, you may look at

-  a universal cleanup tool, like CleanMyMac X.
+Frankly, with so much digital activity going on on our computers, the definition of a “virus” is a bit too narrow.
+More realistically, you’d want to clean your Mac from all sorts of “unneeded” items, which include junk, dubious software, and browser junk, not just viruses.
+In this case, you may look at a universal cleanup tool, like CleanMyMac X.

-  It combines solid antivirus protection with a hard drive cleaner and an uninstaller — try it here —

-  it has a free version.
+It combines solid antivirus protection with a hard drive cleaner and an uninstaller — try it here — it has a free version.
 This app is notarized by Apple, so you’re safe using it.

 In addition to cleaning malware and apps, you can build a visual map of your entire hard drive.
 It gives you helpful cues as to where your disk space is going.